ai-dock/jupyter-python/README.md

 ## Running Services

 This image will spawn multiple processes upon starting a container.
-All processes are managed by supervisord so will restart upon failure until you either manually stop them or terminate the container.
+All processes are managed by [supervisord](https://supervisord.readthedocs.io/en/latest/) so will restart upon failure until you either manually stop them or terminate the container.

+### Jupyter

+The jupyter server will launch a `lab` instance unless you specify `JUPYTER_MODE=notebook`.

+The server will listen on port `8888` which you should map to a port on the host machine.

+A python kernel will be installed coresponding with the python version(s) of the image.

 ### SSHD